0xAX/asm/content/asm_6.md

 The parameters are:

-- A file descriptor which identifies file that we want to read the data from
+- A file descriptor that identifies the file from which we want to read the data
 - The buffer where the data that we have read will be stored
 - Number of bytes that we want to read

-You may see that we specify all of these parameters before calling of the `sys_read` in our code according to the **calling conventions** specified in the [System V Application Binary Interface](https://refspecs.linuxbase.org/elf/x86_64-abi-0.99.pdf).
-If you already forgot the details, you can read this document or the [second part](./asm_2.md) of this notes.
+As you can see, we specify all these parameters before calling `sys_read` according to the **calling conventions** specified in the [System V Application Binary Interface](https://refspecs.linuxbase.org/elf/x86_64-abi-0.99.pdf).
+If this sounds unfamiliar, read the linked document or go back to the [second chapter](./asm_2.md) of this assembler course.

-After this code will be executed, our buffer specified by the `buffer_1` name, will contain the user input.
-Now we have the line that a user passed to our program, the next goal is to convert each value represented by the string from the input to the floating-point values and store them in a separate buffer.
-But before we can do it, we need to do one more action.
-The user input will contain the `newline` symbol in the end.
-We don't need it in our input as we can't convert it to a floating point number.
-To get rid of this symbol - we just replace it with the `0` byte.
-To do that we need just know the length of the user-input.
-The good news that we already know it.
-If you will take a look at the documentation of the `sys_read` system call, you may see:
+After executing the code, the buffer specified by the `buffer_1` name will contain the user input.
+The next goal is to convert each value represented by the string from the input to floating-point values and store them in a separate buffer.
+But before, we need to do one more thing.

+The user input contains the `newline` symbol at the end.
+We don't need it in our input, as we can't convert it to a floating-point number.
+To get rid of this symbol, we replace it with the `0` byte.
+To do that, we need to know the length of the user input.
+The good news is that we already know it.
+Take a look at the documentation of the `sys_read` system call:

 > On success, the number of bytes read is returned

 As you may remember, the return value of a system call is stored in the `rax` register.
-To write the zero byte into the buffer right after the user input, we just need to take the pointer to the beginning of this buffer, add offset to it equal to the length of the user-input and write `0` byte to this address.
-All of these you may see in the last four lines of code above.
+To write the zero byte into the buffer right after the user input, we just need to take the pointer to the beginning of this buffer, add an offset to it (which is equal to the length of the user input), and add the `0` byte to this address.
+All of these you can see in the last four lines of the code above.

-Now we have buffer with the string values and this means that we can start to convert them to the floating point numbers.
+Now we have a buffer with the string values suitable for converting them into floating point numbers.
 We will see how to do it in the next section!

 ### Conversion of a string to a floating-point value